 Funny, experimental, and philosophically vicious, Pretend to Feel is a book you should definitely pay money for. . . . er, for which you should definitely pay money.
 Whatever.
 Please, just buy it.
 It took me years to write and my children are hungry.
 Fine, I don’t have any children, but coffee and videogames are expensive too.

-Pretend to Feel will be available in bookstores and online in the Spring of 2017.
+Pretend to Feel is now available in bookstores and online.

 Author of Revenge of the Grand Narrative and Raise Some Shell, Richard Rosenbaum is also a regular contributor to the website Overthinking It, where he helps subject the popular culture to a level of scrutiny it probably doesn’t deserve.
 He lives in Toronto.

-Richard's new novel Pretend to Feel will be available in bookstores and online in the Spring of 2017.
+Richard's new novel Pretend to Feel is now available in bookstores and online.